The concept of health/illness MUST be reconsidered

 This morning, I bumped into an important article on Substack that addressed a rarely-mentioned, but highly relevant topic, which reminded me that a little medical-myth-busting is way overdue1.
 This article focuses on the Tetanus “vaccine”:

 As soon as I started up this site on May 6, 2022, I went into full frontal attack against the presiding Rockefellerian flavor or “Medicine.”
-After including a few pertinent links, this article will culminate in my posting essential myth-mashing from other authors.
+After including a few pertinent links, this article will culminate in my posting some essential myth-bashing notes from other authors.

 My two cents